SovereignCloudStack/standards/Design-Docs/Image-Properties-Spec.md

 * Mandatory: `image_source` needs to be a URL to point to a place from which the image can be downloaded.
   (Note: This may be set to the string "private" to indicate that the image can not be freely downloaded.)
-* Mandatory: `image_description` needs to be a URL with release notes and other human readable data about the image.
+* Mandatory: `image_description` needs to be an URL (or text) with release notes and other human readable data about the image.

 * Recommended *tag*: `managed_by_VENDOR`

+Note that for most images that come straight from an upstream source, `image_description` should point to a an upstream web page where these images are described.
+If download links are available as well on that page, `image_source` can point to the same page, otherwise a more direct link to the image should be used, e.g. directly linking the `.qcow2` or `.img` file.
+If providers have their own image building machinery or do some post-processing on top of upstream images, they should point to the place where they document and offer these images.

 ## Image build info